expressjs/expressjs.com/guide/error-handling.md

 });
 ~~~

-Responses from within the middleware are completely arbitrary.
-You may
-wish to respond with an HTML error page, a simple message, a JSON string,
+Responses from within a middleware function can be in any format that you prefer, such as an HTML error page, a simple message, or a JSON string.
-or anything else you prefer.

-For organizational (and higher-level framework) purposes, you may define
+For organizational (and higher-level framework) purposes, you can define
-several error-handling middleware, much like you would with
+several error-handling middleware functions, much like you would with
-regular middleware.
-For example suppose you wanted to define an error-handler
+regular middleware functions.
+For example, if you wanted to define an error-handler
-for requests made via XHR, and those without, you might do:
+for requests made by using `XHR`, and those without, you might use the following commands:

 ~~~js
 var bodyParser = require('body-parser');